JimLynchCodes/Old-School-Gameboy-Controls/README.md

 </table>

-#### How To Use Gameboy Controls in Another Project
+#### How To Use Gameboy Controls in Another Project (WIP)
-Jim
-I'm imagining a tax where you can just wrap your main root game tag named "content" or "app" or something and wrap that in another div marked as gameboy-controls.
+I'm imagining a syntax where you can just wrap your main root game tag named "content" or "app" or something and wrap that in another div marked as gameboy-controls.
 Then you just add the gameboy-controls (or possibly it happens behind the scenes).

 ```